Ron Arad (industrial designer): Early life

 Ron Arad was born in Tel Aviv, Israel, in a progressive Jewish family.
 Both of his parents were artists.
 He studied at the Bezalel Academy of Arts and Design in Jerusalem between 1971 and 1973, and at the Architectural Association School of Architecture in London from 1974 to 1979.
-After graduating, he briefly worked as an interior architect under Peter Cook.

 Career

-Arad co-founded the design and production studio One Off in 1981 with Caroline Thorman.
+After graduating, Arad briefly worked as an interior architect under Peter Cook.
+He co-founded the design and production studio One Off in 1981 with Caroline Thorman.
 Ron Arad Associates architecture and design practice was formed in 1989, and in 2008 Ron Arad Architects was established alongside Caroline Thorman and Asa Bruno.